6 Signs You Need a Scalp Detox Treatment (and How to Do It)

 Hair wellness starts at the scalp.
 Your scalp literally can stop successful hair growth at the root because it's a place where product residue buildup, dead skin cells and other adverse scalp conditions can form a barrier that new hair growth finds difficult to penetrate.
 Scalp condition is the key to healthy strands for all hair types, so it's important to perform regular scalp detox treatment for the optimal health of your scalp and hair.

-Here's how to tell if your scalp is in need of a detox, plus discover the best natural product you can use to detox your scalp ASAP.
+Here's how to tell if your scalp is in need of a detox, plus discover the best natural products you can use to support a healthier scalp.

 6 Signs Your Scalp Needs Detoxifying

 So how can you tell if it's time to detox your scalp?
 Performing regular scalp care is important regardless of the condition of your hair.
 But sometimes you're in more of a need of scalp care than others.
 Here are some signs that might indicate that product buildup and excess oils are building up on your scalp, and it's time to detox:

 1. Your Scalp Itches

 Scalp itchiness is often the first sign of buildup trouble.
 Often an itchy, flaky scalp is a sign that shampoo or another hair product has begun to build up at the roots or you have could have dandruff.